 There is so much to see in Rome.
-The city literally has ancient wonders on nearly every street, and that’s not even an exaggeration.
-Unless you’re Flash, it is impossible to see everything in one trip to the Eternal City.
-But I want you to have a pretty good stab at seeing the essentials.
-So here are my top tips to make sure you make the most of your time there.
+The city literally has ancient wonders on nearly every street, and that’s not even an exaggeration!
+Unless you’re Flash, it’s impossible to see everything in one trip to the Eternal City.
+But if you want, you can have a pretty good stab at seeing the essentials.
+Here are my top tips to make sure you make the most of your time in Rome.

 Get A Good Map

-Rome is made up of a never-ending network of winding alleyways and narrow roads with no or few street signs that even Google Maps struggles to comprehend.
-Investing in a detailed map of the city is a must before going, as the paper ones given out for free at many of the hotels are often too simplistic or not clear enough to be useful, and when Google fails you don’t want to have to resort to inadequate hand gestures and the little Italian you know to try to get directions from locals.
+Rome is made up of a never-ending network of ancient, winding alleyways and narrow roads with no or few street signs that even Google Maps struggles to comprehend.
+Investing in a detailed map of the city is a must before going, as the paper ones given out for free at many of the hotels are often too simplistic or not clear enough to be useful.
+And when Google fails (which it will at one point) you don’t want to have to resort to inadequate hand gestures and the little Italian you know to try to get directions from locals.

 Only buy a ROMA pass if you are going outside central Rome

 The ROMA passes are a great way to fit a lot into your trips as they offer free and discounted entrances to different sites, as well as free access to all public transport.
-They are available for 48 or 72 hours, being active once you start to use them.
+They are available for 48 or 72 hours, being actived once as soon as you start using them.
 In the city centre, in which a lot of the attractions are free like the Pantheon, you may only use your ROMA pass to enter the Colosseum.
 Certain central sites like the Vatican are not included at all in the

 See one major sight every day